Deals

 What it does:

 Our bodies need omega-3 fatty acids—the primary beneficial fats found in fish oil—but can’t make them from scratch.
-So we need to make sure we’re getting enough of the two beneficial types, DHA and EPA, through food sources or supplementation.
+So we need to make sure we’re getting enough of the two beneficial types, Docosahexaenoic acid (DHA) and Eicosapentaenoic acid (EPA), through food sources or supplementation.

 How to get it:

 There are three different ways to get both DHA and EPA: whole fish, fish oil pills, or cod liver oil.
-To get the recommended value, the American Heart Association recommends eating fatty fish (like salmon, catfish, halibut, striped sea bass, and albacore tuna) twice a week, or taking a supplement daily.
+The American Heart Association recommends eating fatty fish (like salmon, catfish, halibut, striped sea bass, and albacore tuna) twice a week, or taking a supplement daily.

 Read our full guide to fish oil here.